JennysJam/blog/content/blog/copygc/index.md

 ## Show me the code!

-The code for this listing originally came from []().
+The code for this listing originally came from.
 For convenience, i'm hosting the update version on my blog here:

 - [main.c](main.c)
 - [COPYRIGHT](COPYRIGHT)